jundalisay/superb/content/en/research/hume/essays/part-1/2-freedom-of-the-press.md

 ---
 title: "The Freedom of the Press"
-heading: "Essay 2 by David Hume"
+heading: "Essay 2"
 description: "Great Britain enjoys the Freedom of the Press because its government is mixed"
 image: /covers/essays.jpg
-date: 2020-12-28
+weight: 4
-youtube: "UpwdTIAcLVY"
+# youtube: "UpwdTIAcLVY"
 author: David Hume
 icon: /icons/hume.png
 ---